 I don’t mean to imply that after graduating people become glaze-eyed zombies incapable of fathoming even basic prose.
 Much to the contrary our adult brains become more adept at sifting through a morass of words and gleaning the overall meaning…if we continue to read diligently.
 And I don’t mean the last gossip column.
 Read literary works, essays on current events, or even a best-seller (provided it has some challenging words in it).
 If you have been reading diligently over the years, it is very likely that you’ve developed a strong sense of how vocabulary works in context.
-And hence, you will need as much time prepping for the GRE.
+And hence, you will not need as much time prepping for the GRE.

 Are you a math-y person?